maerteijn/maerteijn.nl/public/content/en/blog/beautiful-asserts-with-your-django-test-client.md

 We will use [pytest](https://docs.pytest.org/en/7.2.x/) with [pytest-django](https://github.com/pytest-dev/pytest-django) in this article, but the same principles apply if you use the default Django testrunner.

-Based on Adam Johnson's excellect [How to Unit Test a Django Form](https://adamj.eu/tech/2020/06/15/how-to-unit-test-a-django-form/), the basic principles of this article are: Write unit tests to test the form troughoughly, write functional tests to check if the view which uses the form is functioning properly, without detailed testing of the form.
+Based on Adam Johnson's excellent [How to Unit Test a Django Form](https://adamj.eu/tech/2020/06/15/how-to-unit-test-a-django-form/), the basic principles of this article are: Write unit tests to test the form thoroughly, write functional tests to check if the view which uses the form is functioning properly, without detailed testing of the form.

 In any case you would like to see the full source code including all the tests, or if you want to play around with the project you can find it here: https://github.com/maerteijn/beautiful-asserts